Shopify/shopify-api-js/README.md

   API_VERSION: ApiVersion.{version} // all supported versions are available, as well as "unstable" and "unversioned" })

-// the rest the example code goes here
+// the rest of the example code goes here

 app.listen(3000, () => {
   console.log('your app is now listening on port 3000')